ShaunaGordon/continue-config/rules/worldbuilding.md

 - Dark-adapted cultures, not inherently evil.
 - Typically live in dark places, such as caves, underground, or in deep waters (using technological and/or magical tools to do so).
 - Individuals living on the surface are typically nocturnal and take up nighttime jobs, such as night watch or astronomy.
+- Non-surface groups often farm mushrooms, and biolumenescent plants and animals.

 ##### Water Elves